-Since the GPS signal is very weak the antenna usually amplifies the signal to drive it through the cable to the receiver.
-Antenna cable however offers some resistance and the GPS signal strength will attenuate as it travels down the cable.
-GPS receiver sensitivity is finite so if the cable length is too long the signal will be too weak for the receiver to detect it.
-Consequently it is very important to know the distance in advance between the antenna and the receiver so that the proper cable solution can be installed.
+Since the GPS signal is very weak, the antenna usually amplifies the signal to drive it through the cable to the receiver.
+Antenna cables, however, offer some resistance, and the GPS signal strength will attenuate as it travels down the cable.
+GPS receiver sensitivity is finite, so if the cable length is too long, the signal will be too weak for the receiver to detect it.
+Consequently, it is very important to know the distance in advance between the antenna and the receiver so that the proper cable solution can be installed.

 Roof Antenna Placement

 When selecting a site for the roof antenna, find an outdoor location that provides full 360-degree visibility of the horizon.
 In most cases, this means locating the antenna as high as possible, such as on the roof.
 Any obstructions may degrade unit performance by blocking the satellite signals.
 Blocked signals can increase the time for satellite acquisition, or prevent acquisition altogether.

 A short mounting mast and hose clamps are provided with the roof antenna to mount the antenna to a pole or the peak of a building.
 The antenna mounting mast and clamps are well suited to attach the antenna to a vent pipe or mast affixed to the roof.
 The pipe must be rigid and able to withstand high winds without flexing.

 Typical Roof Antenna Mounting